ssidhu1994/Active-Directory-Home-Lab/README.md

 ![Screenshot 2024-03-16 184553](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/51530e15-73ad-4c53-9123-3a216b78bc04)

 Once we login, we can check if our new user has internet access.
-Start by clicking start button bottom left and type "CMD".
-Type IPCONFIG, and you should see list of IP addresses.
-If our default gateway shows 172.16.0.1(Which is our DNS server), we are good to go.
-We can test this further by pinging any server on the internet, for example www.google.ca.
-We do this by typing ping www.google.ca and we should get a return ping.
-If we are not able to see the default gateway ip or ping to the internet, we must troubleshoot the routing and remote access.
+Start by clicking the start button on the bottom left and type "CMD."
+Type IPCONFIG, and you should see a list of IP addresses.
+If our default gateway shows 172.16.0.1 (which is our DNS server), we are good to go.
+We can test this further by pinging any server on the internet, for example, www.google.ca.
+We do this by typing ping www.google.ca, and we should get a return ping.
+If we are not able to see the default gatewayIPp or ping to the internet, we must troubleshoot the routing and remote access.

 ![Screenshot 2024-03-16 211334](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/8d55beab-0ad1-4400-87a2-bc4c9c7a3bfa)